Valerie French (socialite)

-Violet Valerie French Brougham Kindersley (13 February 1909 – 18 July 1997) was a Natal-born English socialite.
-She and her sister Essex Leila Hilary French were known as the "French sisters" and included in The Book of Beauty by Cecil Beaton.
+Violet Valerie Kindersley (13 February 1909 – 18 July 1997), née French, and known from 1931 to 1934 as Lady Brougham and Vaux, was a Natal-born English socialite.
+She and her sister Essex were known as the "French sisters" and included in The Book of Beauty by Cecil Beaton.

 Biography

-Violet Valerie French was born on 13 February 1909 at Pietermaritzburg, Natal, South Africa, the daughter of English cricketer Lt Col the Hon Edward Gerald Fleming French DSO, Deputy Governor of Dartmoor Prison and Governor of Newcastle Prison (1883–1970), and Leila Elizabeth Fyfe King (d.
+Violet Valerie French was born on 13 February 1909 at Pietermaritzburg, Natal, South Africa, the daughter of English cricketer Lt Col the Hon Edward Gerald Fleming French, Deputy Governor of Dartmoor Prison and Governor of Newcastle Prison (1883–1970), and Leila Elizabeth Fyfe King (d.
 1959), daughter of Robert King, of Natal, South Africa.
 Her grandfather was John French, 1st Earl of Ypres.

-In 1933, she was included, together with her sister, in The Book of Beauty by Cecil Beaton, which documented the "Bright Young Things" socialites of the 1920s.
+In 1930, she was included, together with her sister, in The Book of Beauty by Cecil Beaton, which documented the "Bright Young Things" socialites of the 1920s.
 Beaton wrote: "Valerie, pink and white like sugar-coated almonds, with slow, brown eyes and pale corn-coloured hair, has the more flawless face.
 Her nose is perfection."

 She died on 18 July 1997, in Swindon, Wiltshire, England.